zupanasolutions/PostgreSQL-Assignment/README.md

 Procedure to use the files

-1. Install the latest version of PostgreSQL server
+1. Install the latest version of PostgreSQL server.
+You can install it from here https://www.postgresql.org/download/
 2. Create the database called wave
 3. Create the tables according to the schema described in the word document
 4. Open the query tool in the postgreSQL Server